siobhanlgorman/knits-and-pieces/README.md

 #### Cloning the Repository

-* On Github navigate to the main page of Favoureats at https://github.com/siobhanlgorman/knits-and-pieces
+* On Github navigate to the main page of Knits and Pieces at https://github.com/siobhanlgorman/knits-and-pieces
 * Above the list of files click the Code dropdown code menu.
 * Select the https option and copy the link.
 * Open the terminal.